mrduncle/LIRI-Bot/README.md

 **App Instructions:**
 1. Upon intiating the node application _node liri.js <<title of movie, title of song or name of singer/band>>_, the user is presented with a list of options from which they must choose the appropriate option to match their input when the program is invoked (ie for a song "Thunder", they subsequently choose "Spotify a song" from the list of options available, for a movie "Kill Bill" they subsequently choose "Find out about a movie" from the list of options available).
+1.Spotify a song
+1.Find out about a movie
+1.Find out about upcoming concerts for a band 1.Something random

 **Screenshots:**